 Overview of Acetaminophen for Canines

-Acetaminophen is not a typical non-steroidal anti-inflammatory drug (NSAID).
+- Acetaminophen is not a typical non-steroidal anti-inflammatory drug (NSAID) that is prescribed for dogs.
 Acetaminophen reduces fever as well as pain but does not reduce inflammation.

 Brand Names and Other Names of Acetaminophen